iba21-04/CartQuest2.0/README.md

 # Cart Quest 🛒🎮

-Shop, play, and have fun—what will you eat today?
+This project was created for FALL HACKS 2025 as a themed hackathon build.
+The concept was a fusion of two very different ideas: food delivery and video games.
+We combined the excitement of a game quest with the everyday experience of ordering a meal, turning grocery shopping into a playful challenge where users collect ingredients to complete a recipe before checking out.

-Cart Quest is a gamified shopping experience: pick a cuisine and a dish, then hunt down every ingredient in a virtual grocery store before you check out.
+Cart Quest is a gamified shopping and food-delivery experience: pick a cuisine and a dish, then hunt down every ingredient in a virtual grocery store before you check out.
 No backend — everything runs in the browser.

+This project is complete and lives in a different repository, but it is derived from the original project at https://github.com/iba21-04/CartQuest.

 ## How to run it